islandex/CloseWindow/README.md

 # closeWindow

-The app is used to shut down|log out yout windows.
+The app is used to shut down or log out your windows app after selected time.